Karl Hawley: Coaching career

 After his stint at Stourbridge, Hawley transitioned into coaching.
 In 2023, he continues to work in football, developing youth players and contributing to grassroots football programs.
 His most prominent coaching role came when he joined Mansfield Town as a first-team coach in 2016.
-In October 2017, he served briefly as the club's temporary manager before stepping down in November.
+In October 2017, he served briefly as the club's temporary manager before stepping down on 12 November 2017.